MicrosoftDocs/dynamics-365-supply-chain-insights/articles/resiliency-compliance-security.md

 ---
 title: Data resiliency
-description: This page contains information on data resiliency, compliance, and security as it relates to the handling of information in Microsoft Dynamics 365 Supply Chain Insights.
+description: This topic describes data resiliency, compliance, and security as it relates to the handling of information in Microsoft Dynamics 365 Supply Chain Insights.
 author: carylhenry
 ms.date: 10/14/2021
 ms.topic: article